w0wzahh/w0wzahh/README.md

 ## Projects

-Most of my repositories are experiments, utilities, or larger projects that started with a simple question: *"Can I make this work?"*
+Most of my repositories are experiments, utilities, or larger projects that started with a problem I wanted to solve.

 ### AI Productivity Suite